Raphico/byte/README.md

 ## Core features

-1. Users should be able to create and schedule virtual workshops, specifying details such as title, details, date, time, duration, and target audience
+1. Users should be able to create and schedule virtual workshops

 2. Users should be able to register for workshops, receiving confirmation for registering and receiving reminders for upcoming events